DanielBrechner/hurrdat_co2/README.md

 8. When you're done working on the project, deactivate the virtual environment by running the following command:
 `deactivate`

+## More about this project

+In this project, I have two main notebooks of analysis - atlantic_hurricanes.ipynb and all_hurr_test.ipynb.
+For the purposes of the Code Louisville Data Analysis 2 class, run the atlantic_hurricanes.ipynb and project requirements will be listed for ease of grading.
+The purpose of the two notebooks it is look at historical hurricane and CO2 data over time.
+In the notebook for Atlantic hurricane analysis, I look at a smaller subset of hurricane data (1950-2015), and the goal of this is to use the most accurate data while still giving a historical perspective.
+Hurricane classification (naming convention) and data recording methods are considered more accurate starting in the 1950s.
+But to explore and analyze the data over the entire dataset, whether less accurate or not, we get a better understanding and picture of the complete dataset in all_hurr_test.ipynb.

 ## About the data